 The Board may use regular or special meetings for the purpose of conducting work sessions to provide its members with opportunities for planning and thoughtful discussion.
 Work sessions will be conducted in accordance with the state law on public meetings, including notice and minutes.
-[The Board [may make] [is discouraged from making] official decisions during a work session.]
-[Generally, Boards do not take official action during work sessions, although there is no legal prohibition to do so.]
+Generally, Boards do not take official action during work sessions, although there is no legal prohibition to do so.